 Wait, wait, wait.
 Confusing, I know.
 We should define tracking and then talk about the various levels of tracking.
-Our goal is to eventually help you graduate with a Master’s Degree in macro management, and by following these steps I am certain you can get there.
+Our goal is to eventually help you graduate with a Master’s Degree in macro-management, and by following these steps I’m certain you can get there.

 First, what does tracking mean?
-Because it’s not weighing and measuring everything.
+Because, despite what you might think, it’s not weighing and measuring everything.
 At the start, that’s what it means, sure.
-But tracking for someone who is in week 100 might sometimes look a bit different than someone who is in week 1.
+But tracking for someone who is in week 100 sometimes looks different than someone who is in week 1.
 One has two years of experience under their belt and the other is just getting started.

 Tracking means entering some data and watching trends.
-You know, what everyone should do to see what’s really going on.
-It takes out all emotional decisions regarding food (which is, like, all of them).
-I already know you’re a little scared and maybe intimidated that you have to track forever.
+You know, what everyone should do so they can see what’s really happening with their behaviors and progress.
+Data takes out all emotional decisions regarding food (which is, like, all of them).
+I already know you’re probably a little scared and maybe intimidated that you have to track forever.
 But I promise if you follow these steps you can eventually live free and do very well.
 We can’t skip steps, and we can’t jump ahead, though.
 We have to be open to change.

 Level 1: Weigh and measure everything

 During this level, you are micromanaging everything you eat in order to get total control.
-You’re weighing your food, you’re logging in MyFitnessPal, and you’re being careful not to eat things you can’t accurately measure.
-Perfection isn’t expected but precision is most of the time.
-During this level, it’s necessary to be on point to get to the end goal.
-Not only with your physical goals but you’re learning goals as well.
+You’re weighing your food, logging in MyFitnessPal, and being careful not to eat things you can’t accurately measure.
+Perfection isn’t expected but precision is.
+During this level, it’s necessary to be as accurate as possible to reach your goals.

 Take a food out, guess the weight, put on the scale and see how close you are.
 Over time you will get good at this and graduate to Level 2.
 But until then, be precise with your tracking.